Changes to tax payments, refunds and recovery

 No tax refunds for non-filers

-Tax refunds will still be paid as before, i.e. on the 7th of the second calendar month after the closing date for tax assessment.
-For example, if tax assessment closes in October, the refund will be paid on 7 December.
+Tax refunds will be paid on the 5th of the second calendar month after the closing date for tax assessment.
+For example, if tax assessment closes in October, the refund will be paid on 5 December.

 However, the Tax Administration can use the tax refund towards overdue taxes as of the closing date of tax assessment.